 Dr. Zer-Gutman established and maintains a database on lawyers’ professional ethics, where it is possible to easily retrieve rulings, articles, lists, and legislation.
 She served on two public committees that dealt with the legal profession in Israel.
 The first, in 2001, the public committee for reviewing internships and certification exams.
 The second, in 2013, the public committee for reviewing the Israel Bar Association.
 She wrote several bills for the Israel Bar Association, including advertising rules and various amendments to the Israeli Bar, Act.

-Dr. Zer-Gutman is a consultant and writer of Codes of Ethics for a range of organizations, including the Audit Commission of the Prosecutor System and State Representatives in Legal Proceedings, the Striks School of Law Faculty, Defenders of Youths in Criminal Proceedings at the Public Defender’s Office, law clinics in Israel, and for private investigators.
+Dr. Zer-Gutman is a consultant and writer of Codes of Ethics for a range of organizations, including the Audit Commission of the Prosecutor System and State Representatives in Legal Proceedings, the Striks Faculty of Law, Defenders of Youths in Criminal Proceedings at the Public Defender’s Office, law clinics in Israel, and for private investigators.